Nate Adkins: College career

 Adkins transitioned to playing tight end at East Tennessee State, despite having never played the position before.
 After being a backup as a true freshman in 2018, he earned a starting role in 2019 and was named first-team all-conference.
 He earned first-team all-conference honors again in the COVID-19-shortened 2020 season, catching 10 passes for 101 yards while starting four of six games.
 He caught 33 passes for 357 yards in 2021 and was named second-team all-conference.
 He opted to transfer after the season, finishing his stint at East Tennessee State University with 73 catches for 749 yards and four touchdowns.
 Adkins ended up transferring to play for the South Carolina Gamecocks.
 In his only season with them, he played all 13 games, nine as a starter, and had 13 receptions for 168 yards.

 Professional career

 After going unselected in the 2023 NFL draft, Adkins was signed by the Denver Broncos as an undrafted free agent.
 He made the team's final roster as a rookie.

 Adkins scored his first professional touchdown in a 28–14 win against the Carolina Panthers on October 27, 2024.

+On March 8, 2026, the Broncos signed Adkins to a one-year extension.